AustrianLinuxMemer/craftableseeds/README.md

 This mod adds crafting recipies to more easily obtain seeds and saplings from the leaves/grass of their plants

 # License
-The mod license is under LICENSE.TXT
+The mod license is under LICENSE

 # Installation
 The recommended way to install this mod is over ContentDB.